manojsinghnegiwd/learning-haskell-documented/Day-1.md

 * Run this commange `brew install haskell-stack`
 * And then this `stack setup`
 * if you don't get any error you are good to go type `stack ghci` to run the intractive prompt.

+What is an infix function
+===

+An infix function is get called be sandwiching the function between arguments.